oracle-livelabs/pts/plsql-rag-23ai/lab1/lab1.md

 2. Select the doc id on which to query

-   In the function  `generate_text_response_gen`,  we pass the doc\_id to select the chucks a related to a PDF doucment we loaded.
+   In the function  `generate_text_response_gen`,  we pass the doc\_id to select the chucks related to a PDF doucment we loaded.
 This improves the acquracy of the LLM response for the question by restricting the result within the content of PDF.

     ```